 We are committed to involving local people in the conservation of their wildlife and countryside - that's why we work with businesses, landowners, politicians, local authorities, community groups and schools to promote concern and action for our natural environment.

 We have over 13,000 members, employ around 40 staff and engage the support of over 200 volunteers.

-Our Strategic Goals are to:
+Our Strategic Outcomes up to 2030 are: